rust-lang/book/2018-edition/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 and absolute paths.
 This way, when you move code around, the imports it needs don't change.
 Up to you!

-A breif note about idioms:
+A brief note about idioms:

 ```rust,ignore
 // idiomatic import